 IMPORTANT: While there are no restrictions on the number of Intent to Apply Forms (LOIs) submitted, individuals in Key Roles (see VIII.
-Definitions) may be listed on only one Application Form between the Colorado (CO-Pilot), Child and Maternal Health (CMH-Pilot), and Community Engagement (CE-Pilot) Pilot Grant Programs (see X. Exclusions/Restrictions).
+Definitions) may be listed on only one TM-Application Form. (see X. Exclusions/Restrictions).

-If you have any questions about using the CCTSI online submission system, please contact Kristen House at kristen.house@cuanschutz.edu.
+If you have any questions about using the CCTSI online submission system, please contact Kristen House at Kristen.house@cuanschutz.edu.